 Also, the actual step to get into her house—behind the famous bookcase is giant…like it came up to my knee.

-There is no elevator or other way to access the floors in Anne Frank’s House, so keep that in mind if mobility is an issue.
+There is no elevator or other way to access the floors when you visit the Anne Frank House, so keep that in mind if mobility is an issue.

 My kids did not come with us to the Anne Frank House, and I was actually surprised that we didn’t see any kids within our time slot.
 With that said: the museum is tastefully put together, and it’s an audio tour (in many languages) with videos here and there, so if you brought your kids you wouldn’t have to worry about any terribly graphic photos.